A slow news day

 Fifthly, the tea should be put straight into the pot.
 No strainers, muslin bags or other devices to imprison the tea.
 In some countries teapots are fitted with little dangling baskets under the spout to catch the stray leaves, which are supposed to be harmful.
 Actually one can swallow tea-leaves in considerable quantities without ill effect, and if the tea is not loose in the pot it never infuses properly.

 Ideally, yes, tea should be free to move around in the pot.
 And people should also be free to choose if they would like to remove the leaves prior to partaking in this wonderful beverage.
-You can have both, it’s call an external strainer.
+You can have both, it’s called an external strainer.

 Sixthly, one should take the teapot to the kettle and not the other way about.
 The water should be actually boiling at the moment of impact, which means that one should keep it on the flame while one pours.
 Some people add that one should only use water that has been freshly brought to the boil, but I have never noticed that it makes any difference.